-However, you should only use pure aloe vera gel in hemorrhoids.
-Some people are allergic to aloe vera, particularly those who are allergic to garlic or onions.
+However, it would help if you only used pure aloe vera gel in hemorrhoids.
+Some people are allergic to aloe vera, particularly those allergic to garlic or onions.

 Check for an allergic reaction by rubbing a dime-sized amount on your forearm.
 Wait 24 to 48 hours.
-If no reaction occurs, it should be safe to use.
+If no response occurs, it should be safe to use.

 Hot Bath with Epsom Salt

 Taking a warm bath for 20 minutes after each bowel movement will be more effective.
-Adding Epsom salts to the bathroom can provide greater relief by reducing pain.
+Adding Epsom salts to the bathroom can provide excellent relief by reducing pain.

 Ointments and creams, like Preparation H, can be found in almost all pharmacies and can offer immediate relief.
 Some may even reduce swelling and help your hemorrhoid heal faster.

 Using toilet paper after defecating can aggravate existing hemorrhoids.
-In contrast, the use of wipes can help keep you clean without causing further irritation.
+In contrast, wipes can help keep you clean without causing further irritation.

 You can find wipes with soothing and anti-hemorrhoid ingredients such as witch hazel or aloe vera.
-Make sure the wipes you choose do not contain alcohol, perfume or other irritants.
+Ensure the wipes you choose do not contain alcohol, perfume, or other irritants.
 These substances can aggravate the symptoms instead of relieving them.

 Apply ice packs or cold compresses to the anus to relieve swelling for 15 minutes at a time.
 For large and painful hemorrhoids, this can be an extremely effective treatment.
 Always wrap the ice inside a cloth or paper towel, and never apply something frozen directly on the skin.

-Stool softeners or fiber supplements such as can help reduce constipation, soften stools and facilitate rapid and painless bowel movements.
-Many of these supplements come in the form of powders, capsules and liquids that you take orally between one and three times a day.
+Stool softeners or fiber supplements can help reduce constipation, soften stools and facilitate rapid and painless bowel movements.
+Many of these supplements come in powders, capsules, and liquids that you take orally between one and three times a day.